Drospirenone/ethinyl estradiol (By mouth)

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are breastfeeding, or if you have had a baby within 4 weeks before you start using this medicine.
-Tell your doctor if you have inherited angioedema (swelling of the face, tongue, or throat), breast cancer, diabetes, high blood pressure, high cholesterol, high potassium in the blood, or a history of depression or chloasma gravidarum (a skin disorder during pregnancy).
+- Tell your doctor if you are breastfeeding, or if you had a baby within 4 weeks before you start using this medicine.
+Tell your doctor if you have inherited angioedema, diabetes, heart or blood vessel disease, high blood pressure, high cholesterol, migraines, or a history of depression or chloasma, especially during pregnancy.
 Tell your doctor if you have ever had cholestasis (jaundice) caused by pregnancy or birth control pills.
+Tell your doctor if you smoke.

 - This medicine will not protect you from HIV/AIDS or other sexually transmitted diseases.
-Talk with your doctor if this is a concern for you.
+Talk with your doctor if you have questions.

 - Tell any doctor or dentist who treats you that you are using this medicine.
 This medicine may affect certain medical test results.

-- Your doctor will check your progress and the effects of this medicine at regular visits.
+- Your doctor will check the effects of this medicine at regular visits.
+He may also monitor your blood pressure.
 Keep all appointments.
-Your doctor may also want to check your blood pressure while you take this medicine.

 Possible Side Effects While Using This Medicine